-The Northern spinach at rest on the right and showing the underside of the wing on the right.
+The Northern spinach, Eulithis populata, above, at rest and below showing the underside of the wing.
 It is widespread throughout Europe, but less common in southern England.
 It is found in mountains, heaths, bogs and fens.
 In the U. K. there is one generation a year.

 Egg are laid in August, but do not hatch out until the following April.